isomerpages/moe-haiggirls/_about-hgs/Our School/Our School Rules & Discipline Policy.md

 <p>2.2</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>All students must be courteous and kind to one another.
-STudents are to
+Students are to
 be respectful and greet all school staff and elders.
 <br>
 </p>